morfredus/ESP32-Diagnostic/docs/BUILD_AND_DEPLOY.md

 See [PIN_MAPPING.md](PIN_MAPPING.md) for complete reference.

+## New in v3.16.0
+Dynamic configuration of OLED and TFT displays through web interface, including resolution and pin mapping.
+Network monitoring with client IP logging.
+See CHANGELOG.md for details.

 ## New in v3.15.0
 1. **Multi-environment support:** Three distinct build configurations with hardware-specific pin mappings.
 2. **Conditional compilation:** `TARGET_ESP32_S3` and `TARGET_ESP32_CLASSIC` defines for platform-specific code.